Jack Frost Challenge for Schools: February 4-8, 2019

 Jack Frost Challenge | Bougeons en Hiver

 This challenge is for ALL Manitobans, of ALL ages.
-During the week of Jack Frost Challenge, February 3-9, 2019, there are a number of opportunities to engage your kids in winter activities.
+During the week of Jack Frost Challenge, February 3-9, 2019, schools can also get involved as a team.

 Planning & Promoting Resources